openstack/neutron/doc/source/admin/config-ovs-dpdk.rst

 .. _config-ovs-dpdk:

 ===============================
-Open vSwitch with DPDK datapath
+Open vSwitch with DPDK Datapath
 ===============================

 This page serves as a guide for how to use the OVS with DPDK datapath